MiniZinc/libminizinc/es/modelling2.rst

     single: aggregation function; xorall
     single: aggregation function; iffall

-  The *aggregation functions* for arithmetic arrays are:
-  :mzn:`sum` which adds the elements, :mzn:`product` which multiplies them together, and :mzn:`min` and :mzn:`max` which respectively return the least and greatest element in the array.
+  The *aggregation functions* for arithmetic arrays are: :mzn:`sum` which adds the elements, :mzn:`product` which multiplies them together, and :mzn:`min` and :mzn:`max` which respectively return the least and greatest element in the array.
 When applied to an empty array, :mzn:`min` and :mzn:`max` give a run-time error, :mzn:`sum` returns 0 and :mzn:`product` returns 1.

   MiniZinc provides four aggregation functions for arrays containing Boolean expressions.
 As we have seen, the first of these, :mzn:`forall`, returns a single constraint which is the logical conjunction of the constraints.
 The second function, :mzn:`exists`, returns the logical disjunction of the constraints.
 Thus, :mzn:`forall` enforces that all constraints in the array hold, while :mzn:`exists` ensures that at least one of the constraints holds.
 The third function, :mzn:`xorall`, ensures that an odd number of constraints hold.
 The fourth function, :mzn:`iffall`, ensures that an even number of constraints holds.

-The third, and final, piece in the puzzle is that MiniZinc allows a special syntax for aggregation functions when used with an array comprehension.
+The third, and final, piece in the puzzle is that MiniZinc allows a specia syntax for aggregation functions when used with an arra comprehension.
 Instead of writing

 .. code-block:: minizinc